rocketinsights/web-blueprint/soapbox/angular/tjboyle.md

 Additionally, it makes sense to at least be aware of some recommended coding styles when it comes to developing an Angular application.

-This soapbox is thoughts on these various subjects for Angular projects.
+This soapbox is a collection of those thoughts on various subjects for Angular projects.

 ***

 ## Testing
 Angular comes preinstalled with [Jasmine](https://jasmine.github.io/) set up, but it's somewhat outdated and unreliable when it comes to being able to mock dependencies.
 A more modern solution that is recommended is [Jest](https://jestjs.io/).

-Best Practices:
+Thing to keep in mind:
 - Every new feature should have corresponding unit tests to test any and all conditional paths.
 - Mock called functions when possible, to ensure you are only testing one function at a time
 - Avoid testing large object comparisons, instead opting to test specific attributes exist on both objects